sanjeevkomma/Message_Broker/Kafka/README.md

 * Kafka is used for fault-tolerant storage as well as publishing and subscribing to a stream of records
 * Kafka cluster is made up of a number of brokers
 * Multiple brokers work together to build a Kafka cluster, which provides load balancing, reliable redundancy and failover
+* Kafka maintains a numerical offset for each record in a partition.
+* Offset is unique id that identifies each record in the partition

 # Features of Kaka
 1. Kafka is a messaging system built for high throughput and fault tolerance